No More Splatter! "Splatter" on SSB transmissions is high-order intermodulation distortion (IMD) caused by gross overdriving on speech peaks.

 If some of the RF current from a transmitter flows into mains wiring, this can increase the chance of breakthrough problems in nearby TV, video or audio equipment etc. A clamp-on RF ammeter allows this current to be measured, so that steps can be taken to minimize it.
 For RFI investigations, you can also clip this meter on to coaxial cables, rotator cables and other wiring in your shack, to find out where the RF currents are flowing, and how big they are.
 You can also use this tool for measuring currents in wires and radials.
+Instead of splitting a ferrite ring in half, RSGB EMC Committee member David Lauder, G0SNO, has been experimenting with various types of ferrite core which are already split, as shown in Fig 1 (below).
 Building and calibrating a low capacitance RF current meter.
 It takes a special meter to measure current accurately in the presence of strong electric fields, and to not disturb low-capacitance high impedance systems.

 You should also note, I have used the term "striplines".
 Technically striplines have a ground plane on both sides and those here are technically micro-striplnes because they only have one.
 Here is a way to build your own accurate homebrew SWR meter and customise it to your own needs.
 It costs only a few dollars to add extra frequencies and other functions such as RF Volts.
 You can make your own pickups for HF, VHF, UHF and higher.
-Just like "db", "SWR" is a comparrison value.
 VK5AJL - Build your own micro-stripline SWR meter - the only way to measure SWR.
 The text of this project should be read in conjunction with STANDING WAVES in the info section.

 Inventory all Parts 2.
 Install all Resistors.
 PWR/SWR.
 Alan Yates' Laboratory - -20 dB Tap Attenuator.
 Another device I've been meaning to build for a long time.